tektoncd/community/teps/0090-matrix.md

 powerful `Pipelines`.
 Moreover, it would improve the composability, scalability, flexibility and reusability of *Tekton Pipelines*.

+In summary, we propose adding a `matrix` field to the `PipelineTask` specification that will be used to declare `Parameters` of type `Array`.
+The `PipelineTask` will be executed in parallel `TaskRuns` or `Runs` with its `Parameters` substituted with the combinations of `Parameters` in the `Matrix`.

 ## Motivation

 Users can specify `Parameters`, such as artifacts' names, that they want to supply to [`PipelineTasks`][tasks-docs] at runtime.
-However, they don't have a way to supply varying `Parameters` to the a `PipelineTask`.
+However, they don't have a way to supply varying `Parameters` to a `PipelineTask`.
 Today, users would have to duplicate that `PipelineTask` in the `Pipelines` specification as many times as the number of varying `Parameters` that they want to pass in.
 This is limiting and challenging because:
 - it is tedious and creates large `Pipelines` that are hard to understand and maintain.